anxkhn/azure-ai-900-exam-prep/questions.md

 You need to develop a mobile app for employees to scan and store their expenses while travelling.
 Which type of computer vision should you use?

-1.  semantic segmentation
+A.  semantic segmentation
-2.  image classification
+B.  image classification
-3.  object detection
+C.  object detection
-4.  optical character recognition (OCR)
+D.  optical character recognition (OCR)

 **Answer(s):** D